jerrylin4real/Endless-runner/README.md

  - Display the time remaining (in minute:seconds) on the screen (10)
  - Implement a new timing/scoring mechanism that adds time to the clock for successful hits (20)
  - Create a new spaceship type (w/ new artwork) that's smaller, moves faster, and is worth more points (20)
+ - Create and implement a new weapon (w/ new behavior and graphics) (20)